Welcome to the Office for Inclusion and Equity

-Welcome to The University of Texas at Austin, Office of Institutional Equity.
-As outlined in OIE's vision statement, this office serves as a vital resource and leader in promoting and furthering the University's commitment to diversity and equal opportunity for all members of its community.
+Welcome to The University of Texas at Austin, Office for Inclusion and Equity.
+The Office for Inclusion and Equity advances a diverse, equitable, and supportive campus culture through our commitment to fulfilling the spirit of equal opportunity laws and policies, as well as building awareness within the university community.
+As outlined in OIE's mission statement, this office serves as a vital resource and leader in promoting and furthering the University's commitment to diversity and equal opportunity for all members of its community.

-As you explore our website, you will find many resources that foster and support an environment on campus that is inclusive, respectful and free from discrimination and harassment.
-We are committed and dedicated to all the principles outlined in OIE's vision statement and the University's nondiscrimination statement.
+As you explore our website, you will find many resources that foster and support an environment on campus that is inclusive, respectful, and free from discrimination and harassment.
+We are committed and dedicated to all the principles outlined in OIE's mission statement and the University's nondiscrimination statement.

 What We Do

-The University of Texas at Austin established the Office of Institutional Equity (OIE) in 1973 to investigate and resolve allegations of discrimination, harassment and retaliation.
-Today, OIE has wide-ranging objectives and significant responsibilities, including:
+In 1973, the University of Texas at Austin established an office to investigate and resolve allegations of discrimination, harassment, and retaliation.
+In 2015, the Office for Institutional Equity expanded its role and responsibilities to become the Office for Inclusion and Equity.
+Today, OIE has wide-ranging objectives and significant responsibilities including providing:

-- investigating discrimination, harassment (including sexual harassment), hostile work and learning environment, retaliation, and sexual misconduct complaints;
+- A mechanism for responding to, investigating, and resolving complaints of harassment (including sexual harassment), discrimination, hostile work and learning environment, retaliation, and sexual misconduct;

-- determining eligibility and approving reasonable accommodations for faculty and staff with disabilities;
+- Determination of eligibility and approval of reasonable accommodations for faculty and staff with disabilities;

-- preparing the University's responses to the U.S. Equal Employment Opportunity Commission's charges of discrimination and the Texas Workforce Commission Civil Rights Division's discrimination complaints; and
+- Preparation of the University's responses to the U.S. Equal Employment Opportunity Commission's charges of discrimination and the Texas Workforce Commission Civil Rights Division's discrimination complaints;

-- acting as a liaison with external agencies including the Texas Workforce Commission (TWC), the U.S. Equal Employment Opportunity Commission (EEOC), and the Office of Federal Contract Compliance Programs (OFCCP) in the Department of Labor.
+- University liaison with external agencies including the Texas Workforce Commission (TWC), the U.S. Equal Employment Opportunity Commission (EEOC), and the Office of Federal Contract Compliance Programs (OFCCP) in the Department of Labor.

-The Office of Institutional Equity is a University office, and is not connected with the U.S. Equal Employment Opportunity Commission (EEOC).
+The Office for Inclusion and Equity is a University office, and is not connected with the U.S. Equal Employment Opportunity Commission (EEOC).